-He produced the romantic comedy The List starring Wayne Brady, Sydney Poitier, Brad Dourif, Illeana Douglas, and Jane Lynch.
+He produced the romantic comedy The List starring Wayne Brady, Sydney Poitier, Brad Dourif, Ileana Douglas, and Jane Lynch.
 The movie was acquired by Warner Bros.

 He was appointed as an expert by the EU’s: Education, Audiovisual and Culture Executive Agency MEDIA Program in 2016 and is continuing to advise them on the funding of various film projects.

-Alex is a peer review published researcher and recently completed his PhD investigating revenue maximisation in blockbuster movies.
+Alex is a peer review published researcher and recently completed his Ph.D. investigating revenue maximization in blockbuster movies.

 He was just elected to a visiting academic post at St. Antony’s College, Oxford University.

 He is presently working with twice Academy nominated and BAFTA-winning director Habib Zargarpour to produce his next film.
 He also has several other projects in development with major producers in Los Angeles.

 He just contributed a chapter to the new anthology on Grease (1978) (Ed.
 Peter Kramer and Oliver Gruner).
 The book is called ‘Grease is the Word‘: Exploring a Cultural Phenomenon.
 It was published by Anthem Press in December 2019.

 Ross, Alexander G. (2007), The Confidential Studio Manual, Iowa: Fidlar-Doubleday.